xiaoren-QAQ/SSU_Docs/src/en/more/privacy.md

 sidebar: false
 aside: false
 underConstruction: true
-description: SakitinSU's Privacy Policy
+description: ShiroSU's Privacy Policy
 ---
 # Privacy Policy

-SakitinSU uses Baidu Mobile Statistics and Alibaba Cloud EMAS to collect user usage data, thereby enhancing future user experience.
+ShiroSU uses Baidu Mobile Statistics and Alibaba Cloud EMAS to collect user usage data, thereby enhancing future user experience.

-SakitinSU respects and protects user privacy.
+ShiroSU respects and protects user privacy.
 User usage data is used solely for error analysis, performance optimization, and other legitimate purposes; it will never be misused.

-The SakitinSU software only uses Baidu Mobile Statistics and Alibaba Cloud EMAS SDKs for data collection.
+The ShiroSU software only uses Baidu Mobile Statistics and Alibaba Cloud EMAS SDKs for data collection.
 There are no other first-party/third-party data collection activities.
 The software's first-party binary files do not contain any data collection activity.

 ## Third-Party SDK Links